Healthy eating involves eating the right amounts from each food group, maintaining a healthy weight, and of course enjoying your food.

-Base meals on these starchy foods such as potatoes, bread, rice, chapattis, pasta, noodles, starchy root vegetables like yams, oats, crackers and breakfast cereals.
+Base meals on starchy foods choosing wholegrain or higher fibre versions such as potatoes with their skins, brown rice, wholewheat bread and chapattis, wholewheat pasta and noodles, starchy root vegetables like yams, and wholegrain breakfast cereals like porridge.

-Try to have at least five portions of fruit and/or vegetables a day.
+Try to have a variety of at least five portions of fruit and vegetables a day.

-Choose from fresh, frozen, dried, or canned (in juice) and remember a glass of pure juice (limit to 150ml) and a serving of beans (3tbsp), liked baked beans, counts as a portion (but only one a day!).
+Choose from fresh, frozen, dried, or canned (in juice not syrup for fruit, and no added sugars or salt for veg).
+A glass of 100% fruit/vegetable juice or smoothie (limited to 150ml a day), and a serving of beans (about 3tbsp), including baked beans, each can count as a maximum of one portion a day.

-Add fruit and vegetables to each meal such as chopped or dried fruit with breakfast cereal, salad with a pizza, chopped raw vegetables like carrots and cucumber in a lunch box and remember fruit makes a quick and healthy snack.
+Add fruit and vegetables to each meal such as chopped banana to breakfast cereal, dried fruit in a curry, salad with a thin crust pizza adding extra veggie toppings, chopped raw vegetables like carrots and cucumber in a lunch box, plenty of veg to stews, casseroles, soups, sauces or stir fries, and remember a piece of fruit makes a simple but healthy snack.

 Energy density is the amount of energy (calories) in a certain amount of food usually calories per gram.
 Some foods contain more energy weight-for-weight than others.

 Foods with a lot of calories are mostly high in fat and/or sugar with a low water content.
 These foods can contribute to weight gain and obesity as they contain a lot of calories in a small amount.

 Lower energy-dense foods are high in water and fibre and help us feel fuller for longer so you can eat more of them without having too many calories.